cloudipsp/opencart-all-versions/for_opencart_2.3.x_on_page/README.md

 5. Click the "Edit"
 6. Fill in the required fields, and save the changes

-If Findy scripts not included you need to add the following script on cart page -
+If Fondy scripts not included you need to add the following script on cart page -

 ```javascript
 <script src="https://api.fondy.eu/static_common/v1/checkout/ipsp.js"></script>